asyncio

 client

 .
 If this id already exists, the given traits are merged with any existing traits.
 Any existing matching traits are over written.
-Mindlytics supports strings, booleans, and numbers as trait values.end_conversation()
+Mindlytics supports strings, booleans, and numbers as trait values. - device_id - (optional, None) A unique device id.
+One of id or device_id is required.

 .
 You can still call end_session()